-May 22, 2012 by Deanna James, LPC, CEDS in Clinical Articles, Recommended Websites In a recent study completed by Dr. Shannon Snapp from the University of Arizona, researchers found five factors that promote a healthy body image in women.
+May 22, 2012 by admin in Clinical Articles, Recommended Websites In a recent study completed by Dr. Shannon Snapp from the University of Arizona, researchers found five factors that promote a healthy body image in women.
 They found that young women with high family support and low levels of perceived socio-cultural pressure from family, friends and the media regarding the importance of achieving a 'thin and beautiful' ideal had a more positive body image.
 These same women also rejected the superwoman ideal, had a positive physical self-concept, and were armed with skills to deal with stress.

 Click here to read the full article in Medical News Today.